davidkellis/confefe/README.md

 confefe file extension is `.cf`

+The top-level element of a confefe file must be either a list or a map.

-**Note: Indentation levels are significant in the notation of unbracketed maps and hyphenated/unbracketed lists.**
+**Note: Indentation levels are significant in the representation of unbracketed maps and unbracketed lists.**

 Indentation style must be consistent across the entire configuration file, and must be **one** of the following:
 - 2 spaces
 - 4 spaces
 - tabs

 ## Example

 ```
 # comments are denoted with a leading hash symbol, followed by anything, followed by a newline

-# nil may be supplied in place of any other value
+# nil/null may be supplied in place of any other value
 nil
+null

 # boolean values
 true